 The division 1 coaches cannot attend any tournaments or competitions until the dead period ends.
 This means that there will be no division-1 college recruits in any on-campus or off-campus tournaments.
 As for division 2, the conditions are the same until January 1st.
 The NCAA will assess the situation after January 1st and make announcements according to the situation.

 How Can I Create A Highlight Video?

 Creating a highlight video can be quite difficult.
-In order to do so, you should research on upcoming competitions and tournaments and try to take part in them.
+In order to do so, you should research upcoming competitions and tournaments and try to take part in them.
 This will give you a great chance to record in-game footage.

-If you don’t have in-game footage, simple footages of skills could be enough for some coaches to determine your talent and skill level.
+If you don’t have in-game footage, simple footage of skills could be enough for some coaches to determine your talent and skill level.
 Get someone to film you doing essential drills that highlight your skills.
 Furthermore, you can use this footage to send out to coaches.
 You can also hire a company to help you create a professional highlight real for fairly cheap these days.
 They will highlight you so you stand out among the other players and also include additional features to increase professionalism.
 CaptainU offers professional highlight video creation for only $99.

 Why You Should Be Reaching Out To Coaches?